Accessing workspace files and folders from your cloud environment

 Verily Workbench uses JupyterLab as the default interface for working in your cloud environments.
 JupyterLab is a third-party notebook authoring application and editing environment that provides powerful features for developing and executing code in a highly reproducible manner.

 A notebook is a type of digital document that provides an interactive computational environment.
 Notebooks combine code inputs and outputs into a single file.
-One of the key advantages notebooks provide is the ability to display visualizations & modeling alongside your code.
+One of the key advantages notebooks provide is the ability to display visualizations and modeling alongside your code.
 Notebooks support a diverse range of rich media and are a powerful tool for conducting interactive analysis.

 You also have the option of using the JupyterLab Terminal to do work in your cloud environment.